PeaceJolayemi/Echoes-of-Twighlight-website/README.md

 2. **Debugging form label association** - When my labels weren't working properly, I asked ChatGPT why, and learned about the importance of matching `for` and `id` attributes.

 3. **Box model clarification** - Asked for examples of when to use margin vs padding to better understand spacing concepts.

+4. **Arranging README.md**  - Gave my idea and layout and it refined it and put it into this structure.

 ### Where AI Helped in Code:
 ```html